-This Colorado River shortage is not a surprise as we have been expecting it for years.
-Chandler is prepared for shortages and will continue to prepare for the possibility of deeper shortages.
-Droughts and shortages are not short-term problems; they are a reality in the desert.
+Drought and shortage is not a short-term problem.
+It is a reality in the desert.
 That is why long-term planning is a priority in our arid climate.
 Effective water management and efficient water use provide the foundation for us to grow, prosper, and remain sustainable despite these challenges.
-Chandler’s 100-year Assured Water Supply Designation from the State along with our Water Allocation Policy ensure reliable water supplies that support responsible growth in our community.
-To ensure we are prepared for shortage and drought, we have made significant investments in our infrastructure, diverse water supplies, water reuse, underground storage, and conservation programs.
+Chandler’s 100-year Assured Water Supply Designation from the State, along with our Water Allocation Policy ensure reliable water supplies that support responsible growth in our community.

 Chandler’s drought preparations include: